TahereTaha/webserv42/temp_todo_list.md

 	- text
 	- number

+- [ ] incorrect config file segfaults.
-- [ ] fix all the memory leacks in the file parsing.
+- [x] fix all the memory leacks in the file parsing.

 - [x] web server
 	- [x] read the arguments.